pswilson/WordSolver/README.md

 This project started as a basic coding exercise.
 Nothing really special, but an opportunity to experiment and implement something in a variety of languages.

-There are basic implementations in Java and Python so far.
+There are basic implementations in Java, Python, and Go so far.
 Each implementation is self contained in it's own directory.
-I have a few other implementations I'll add soon and I plan on doing the implementation in a variety of other languages as well (just for fun) (Haskell, Rust, Go, C, Javascript, ...).
+I have a few other implementations I'll add soon and I plan on doing the implementation in a variety of other languages as well (just for fun) (Haskell, Rust, C, Javascript, ...).

 ### Project Layout